anirudhkowluri/Elevate-labs-Task-5/README.md

-Here’s a clear summary of what the task 5 jupiter notebook:
+Here’s a clear summary of  task 5 jupiter notebook code:
 1. **Imports**

    * Loads the libraries used in the script: